-We're going to be discussing the case of Ms. (Christie), a 46-year-old woman who has had fibromyalgia for the past three years.
-She was sent by her primary care provider to a rheumatologist who diagnosed - hello?
+We’re going to be discussing the case of Ms. Christie, a 46-year-old woman who has had fibromyalgia for the past three years.
+She was sent by her primary care provider to a rheumatologist who diagnosed – hello?

 Dr. Ballantyne: Hello.
+This is the slide I want.
 Okay, okay.